pedcremo/iot_internet_wide_scanner/README.md

 # iot_internet_wide_scanner
 It's a simple IOT internet wide scanner.
 Indeed, currently is only a wide open public IPv4 device scanner.
-So it scans wathever device behind a public IPv4 specified in general config independently whether is an IoT device or other type of device as a regular server, a workstation ....
+So it scans wathever device behind a public IPv4 specified in general config.ini file independently whether is an IoT device or other type of device as a regular server, a workstation ....

 # Prerequisites
-- It is suposed that zmap and zgrab2 is installed in your operating system and available in system PATH
+- It is suposed that zmap and zgrab2 is installed in your operating system and available in system PATH (Instructions in document)
-- Install scripts libraries dependencies as root(sudoer) `sudo pip3 install -r requirements.txt`
+- Install scripts python libraries dependencies as root(sudoer) `sudo pip3 install -r requirements.txt`
-- Execute manually `sudo python3 scanner_module/scanner.py` and check scanning is working
+- Execute manually `sudo python3 scanner_module/scanner.py` and check scanning is working (NOTE )
 - If previous step works run `sudo python3 main.py` it will run all scripts using schedule specified in main.py

 ## INSTALL ZMAP (tool for scanning)